McGrapefruit/pink-quanta/content/META/about me.md

 ![[about me-20240721034345767.jpg|600]]

-Most of my 30 years I have lived in Munich, Germany.
-Although I am "only" 12 years of working experience, I had the opportunity to live a lot of different lives, work in many different jobs-sectors and experience a lot of unusual situations for my age.
+Although I am "only" 30 years old, with 12 years of working experience, I had the opportunity to live a lot of different lives, working in many different jobs-sectors and experiencing unusual situations for my age.

 I am no expert in the topics I write about - **I am a generalist** [(ENTP)](https://www.16personalities.com/entp-personality)

-I am multi interested person surrounded by inspiring people.
+I am multi-interested person surrounded by inspiring people.
-I work ~~interdisziplinary~~ transdisziplinary and often come in contact with the same topics and ideas from different perspectives.
+I work ~~interdisziplinary~~ transdisziplinary and come in contact with related topics and ideas from different perspectives on a regular basis.

 Learning is something I deeply enjoy - I invite you to join me on my cognitive adventures.